 - Providing an incentive for patients to return home to their own pets

 - Taking patients’ minds off their illness or injury

 - Bringing the healing power of animals to people in need

 Volunteer team for the animal-assisted therapy team

-Our hospital Volunteer Services department (or Integrative Health at Harrison Medical Center) partners with Pet Partners, Therapy Dogs Incorporated and Project Canine’s Connecting Canines Program on CHI Franciscan’s animal-assisted activities.
+Our hospital Volunteer Services department (or Integrative Health at St. Michael Medical Center) partners with Pet Partners, Therapy Dogs Incorporated and Project Canine’s Connecting Canines Program on Virginia Mason Franciscan Health’s animal-assisted activities.